About This Chapter

 21. Plea Bargain: Definition, Process, Pros & Cons

-After you complete this lesson, you will understand what constitutes a plea bargain.
-You will also learn the process of plea bargaining, as well as the pros and cons of a plea bargain.
+After you complete this lesson, you should understand what constitutes a plea bargain.
+You can also learn the process of plea bargaining, as well as the pros and cons of a plea bargain.

 22. What Is a Life Sentence? - Definition, Length & Statistics